-In addition to the claims asserted against Stone & Youngberg, the Amended Complaint seeks to hold our company and the Parent liable for Stone & Youngberg's alleged wrongdoing under theories of successor and alter ego liability, arising out of our company's purchase of the membership interests of Stone & Youngberg in 2011 and the subsequent operation of that business.
+In addition to the claims asserted against Stone & Youngberg, the Amended Complaint seeks to hold the Parent and our company liable for Stone & Youngberg's alleged wrongdoing under theories of successor and alter ego liability, arising out of our company's purchase of the membership interests of Stone & Youngberg in 2011 and the subsequent operation of that business.

 The original Complaint named Cantor, CA, and CA's CEO, Walter Morales.
 The CA funds filed a Chapter 11 bankruptcy petition which stayed the original lawsuit until the reorganization plan was entered by the court in the fall of 2013.
-Shortly thereafter, the CA funds filed their first Amended Complaint, which is the first complaint that asserted claims against Stone & Youngberg, our company, or the Parent.
+Shortly thereafter, the CA funds filed their first Amended Complaint, which is the first complaint that asserted claims against Stone & Youngberg, the Parent or our company.
 The action is now proceeding under a Fourth Amended Complaint.
 On September 29, 2016, the court postponed the trial for an extended, but undefined, period to consider various motions and other matters that will impact, among other things, the ultimate trial date and the issues to be tried.
-While there can be no assurance of success, Stone & Youngberg intends to vigorously defend the claims against it, and our company, and the Parent intend to vigorously defend the claims seeking to hold us responsible for Stone & Youngberg's alleged liability.